John Eric Armstrong: Murders

+Armstrong claimed that while serving in the Navy, he had "either killed, or tried to kill, every prostitute he'd ever had sex with".
+In his confession, Armstrong claimed he killed a total of eleven prostitutes elsewhere while serving in the Navy.
+He admitted to the murder of three women in the Seattle metropolitan area, two in Honolulu, two in Hong Kong, and one each in North Carolina and Virginia, as well as Thailand and Singapore.
+Investigators separately looked into potential murders committed in South Korea, Japan, and Israel.
+However, subsequent research by local police in Hawaii and Thailand found no cases similar to those described by Armstrong.
+Of the separate investigations, Armstrong could only be tentatively linked to the murder of a woman in Haifa, which was later discounted after Israeli authorities found that Armstrong was not stationed in Israel at the time of the killing.
+Additionally, Armstrong's description of one Seattle victim changed from "a transsexual [to] a black guy who tried to bum money off him", leading police to doubt the veracity of Armstrong's confession.

 He was honorably discharged from the Navy in 1999, and enrolled at Schoolcraft College in Livonia, Michigan afterwards.

 Arrest and trial

 On January 2, 2000, Armstrong was questioned by police in Dearborn Heights, Michigan, after he reported finding a body in a river.
 He claimed he felt nauseated and attempted to vomit in the river when he discovered the body of Wendy Jordan, but he was not arrested at that time.

 Armstrong attempted to murder Wilhelminia Drane on April 2, 2000, after she got into his Jeep, but she sprayed him with Mace and was able to flee.

 On April 7, he offered Devon Marcus $40 for sex and attempted to strangle him, but Marcus was able to flee as well.
 Following his escape, Marcus contacted police and identified Armstrong as his captor.

 On April 10, police found three bodies in a railroad yard in southwest Detroit.
 All of the victims had been prostitutes who were strangled to death and left in sexually provocative positions.
 They were later identified as Robbin Brown, Rose Marie Felt, and Kelly Jean Hood.

 On April 12, police arrested Armstrong for the murder of Wendy Jordan after DNA evidence found with the body matched Armstrong's DNA.
 In March 2001, Armstrong was found guilty of first-degree murder in the death of Wendy Jordan and sentenced to life imprisonment.

 On June 18, 2001, he was additionally convicted of killing Kelly Jean Hood, Robbin Brown, Rose Marie Felt, and Monica Johnson.
 He would later explain that the reason he had left Brown, Felt, and Hood in sexually provocative positions after he killed them was "so [he] could always go back and have sex... [he] knew that they would always be there."